Botanical Connections Workshop: A Supervised Internship Experience with High School Students

 Botany Teaching, Pedagogical Workshop, Biology TeachingAbstract

-Initial teacher training is characterized by a process of constant reflection, aiming at the practical application of theory and the development of teaching and learning strategies that enable the collaborative integration of students with knowledge.
-In this context, pedagogical workshops emerge as a relevant tool to promote the rapprochement and interaction of subjects in the classroom.
-Therefore, this work aims to report the experience of a graduate student in the Biological Sciences Degree course at the Federal University of Pernambuco, during the Mandatory Supervised Internship II discipline.
-The proposal for the intervention project consisted of holding a workshop as part of the "Biology in Action" event, organized by interns and residents at an educational institution in the metropolitan region of Recife aimed at high school students.
-Based on observation and questions made to students through a short questionnaire, active participation and critical-reflexive training of students was verified regarding the relationships between botany, history, art and culture.
+The initial training of teachers is characterized by a process of constant reflection, aiming at the practical application of theory and the development of teaching and learning strategies that enable students' collaborative integration into knowledge.
+In this context, pedagogical workshops emerge as a relevant didactic strategy to promote engagement and interaction among participants in the classroom.
+Thus, this study aims to report the experience of undergraduate students from the Bachelor's Degree in Biological Sciences program at a Federal University in the Brazilian Northeast during the Supervised Mandatory Internship II course.
+Therefore, the research has a basic qualitative approach, characterized as an experience report due to its descriptive nature.
+The intervention proposal consisted of conducting the Botanical Connections workshop, included in the "Biology in Action" event, organized by interns and resident teachers at an educational institution in the metropolitan region of Recife, targeting high school students.
+Based on observations and student responses from a brief questionnaire, active participation and the stimulation of critical-reflective thinking among students were noted, particularly regarding the relationships between Botany, history, art, and culture.

 Downloads